-It gets worse.
-The Southern Bluefin Tuna, farmed in South Australia, also rely on wild caught fish for feed.
-The Australia Marine Conservation Society suggest that it can take between 10 and 20 kgs of wild caught fish to produce just 1 kg of tuna.
-What's more, commercial tuna farms around the world rely on the capture of young tuna from the wild, which are then 'fattened up' in pens.
-Southern Bluefin Tuna have been classified as 'critically endangered', with populations down to around 5% of their original levels.
+For farmed tuna, the amount of feed required is even more concerning.
+Research suggests that for the Southern Bluefin tuna, confined in “sea cages” off the coast of South Australia, it can take between 10 and 20 kgs of wild-caught fish to produce just 1 kg of tuna.
+What’s more, commercial tuna farms around the world rely on the capture of young tuna from the wild, which are then ‘fattened up’ in pens.
+Southern Bluefin Tuna have been classified as ‘critically endangered’, with populations down to an estimated 5% of their original numbers.
 Yet fishing continues.

 The ecological impacts are not the only reason we should be concerned about fish farms.
-Just like animals in factory farms, fish in fish farms live a cramped and stressful life.
-In fact, research on salmon in farms has found that 1 in 4 experience brain chemistry and behaviour identical to that of severely depressed people, and can be seen floating lifelessly at the surface.
+Just like animals in factory farms on land, fish in fish farms live a cramped and stressful life.
+Research on salmon in farms found that 1 in 4 experience brain chemistry and behaviour identical to that of severely depressed people, and can be seen floating lifelessly at the surface.

-The crowded environments are also a risk for the physical health of these fish.
-Disease is common and can spread rapidly.
-But instead of giving fish more space, many farms instead feed them antibiotics, which the World Health Organisation has warned is contributing to the threat of antibiotic-resistance in humans (ie. 'superbugs').
-Whilst around the world and here in Australia, farms are trying to reduce or eliminate antibiotics in farmed animals, Tassal recently made headlines for quadrupling its use of antibiotics in fish.
+On top of the psychological stress, the crowded environments are also a risk to the physical health of these fish, too.
+Disease is common and can spread rapidly in the overcrowded conditions.
+Instead of giving fish more space, many farms instead feed them antibiotics, which the World Health Organisation has warned is contributing to the threat of antibiotic resistance in humans (ie. ‘superbugs’).